 bowl of one-pot lasagna soup topped with basil and ricotta

-You will love this Easy Lasagna Soup Recipe
+You will love this one pot lasagna soup

 Sometimes you want all the flavors of lasagna, but making an entire lasagna is going to take too much time.